derailed-dash/demo-lz-docs/README.md

 # pit-cloud-team-portal

-This is the documentation repo for the Partnership Cloud Portal.
+This is the documentation repo for the LZ-Demo Cloud Portal.
 Here you will find:

 - Content for the portal site itself
 - Instructions on how to modify the content